SpryteLabs/Spryte-Docs/docs/clientPlatform.md

 ![Edit Tags](_media/clientPlatform/companyProfilePage/Edit-tags.png)

 ![Edit Product and Tech Stack](_media/clientPlatform/companyProfilePage/Edit-profile-page.png)

+## Feature Breakdown

+### Company Overview:
+Displays your company name, logo, website, description, tags, and any earned Spryte awards (refer to [Spryte Spotlight](https://sprytelabs.com/spotlight) for more information).

+### Specialty Sector Ranking:
+Showcase how your company ranks within your primary sector and subsectors.
+Rankings are derived from a combination of third-party and public data, company provided information and market expert analysis.

+Refer to [Spryte Index Methodology & Data](https://firebasestorage.googleapis.com/v0/b/spryte-p.appspot.com/o/Assets%2FDocuments%2FSpryte%20Index%20Methodology%20%26%20Data%20v2.pdf?alt=media&token=2d1bb4d8-5a78-4e35-8b30-f0494bf7e16a) for more information on the Spryte Index.

+### Technology Products We Make:
+Highlight key products and services your company offers.
+Choose from Spryte’s extensive product library—or work with your Account Manager to add custom entries that reflect your unique offerings.

+### Technology Products We Use
+Give prospective clients and collaborators a clear picture of your tech stack by listing the software, frameworks, platforms, and services your team actively uses.
+This can help them understand your team's strengths and compatibility with their own tech stack.
+You can select from Spryte’s existing technology catalog or contact your Account Manager for custom entries.

+### Open Positions
+Showcase current job openings to signal company growth and attract qualified talent.
+Open positions are pulled from online job boards, company websites, or can be added manually through your Spryte partner dashboard.

+### Open Candidature
+The Open Candidature feature allows interested professionals to submit their profiles and resumes even when no open roles are listed.
+This is ideal for companies building talent pipelines or seeking specialized skillsets on a rolling basis.
+Candidates can browse your company profile and submit their interest through a dedicated form, ensuring you're not missing out on potential contributors just because a formal role hasn’t been posted yet.

+### Start an Internship
+This feature enables recent graduates and early-career professionals to express their interest in interning with your company, even if no internships are currently posted.
+It’s a great way to engage emerging talent who are enthusiastic about your work and want to contribute to your team.

 ## Match
 The match page allows you to set your company match settings.
 Once set, you'll receive 6 AI Matched relevant profiles every week, month or whichever frequency you've set under the Notification Settings.